 Lawyer Tim de Greve, partner at Stibbe.

-Lawyer Channa Samkalden, Prakken d'Oliveira
+Lawyer mr Channa Samkalden, Prakken d'Oliveira

-Attorney Ria van Seventer, Meesters aan de Maas Advocaten
+Lawyer mr. Ria van Seventer, Meesters aan de Maas Advocaten

-- The non-compulsory nature of legal representation;
+- the non-compulsory nature of legal representation;

-- The abolition of exequatur;
+- the abolition of exequatur;